imflash217/portfolio/docs/algorithms/design_patterns.md

 > In simple words, Creational design patterns are focused towards
 > how to instantiate an object or group of objects

+Wikipedia says:

+{==

+In software engineering, Creational design patterns are design patterns that deal with {==object creation mechanism==};
+trying to create objects in a manners suitable for the sitation.
+The basic form of object creation could result in design problems or added complexity to the design.
+Creational design patetrns solve this problem by controlling this object creation.

+==}